tsinghua-fib-lab/EcoPretrain/README.md

 ## Demo

 Taking the E. Coli experiment (Figure 6) as an example, the `Coli/data` folder contains the experimental data and evolutionary trajectories obtained from publicly available data.
-Readers can reproduce the model by running the interactive code files:
+Readers can reproduce the model by running the interactive code files: (this will take about 0.5 hours)

 - `coli_Encode.ipynb`: Perform multiscale encoding
 - `coli_Evolution.ipynb`: Perform evolutionary prediction
 - `coli_Fitness.ipynb`: Perform fitness prediction

 Each file contains the expected output and its visualization.
+If you want to run on your personal data, please replace the file in the corresponding folder.